benwaar/film-scenes-shader-programming-study/README.md

 ## 🔄 Project Continuation

-This repository is part of an ongoing creative research series exploring film imagery and shaders in Flutter.
+This repository is part of an ongoing creative research series exploring film imagery and shaders.

 To continue from where the last session left off, see:
 👉 [**NEXT_STEPS.md**](NEXT_STEPS.md)